ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 ### Cold synchronous reactive stream

 The following class demonstrates a synchronous Publisher that sends a finite sequence of events from an Iterator.
 The _synchronous_ Publisher processes its _subscribe_ event, and the Subscription events _request_ and _cancel_ in the caller thread.
-This Publisher is _multicast_ and can send events to multiple Subscribers, storing information about each connection in a nested private implementation of the Subscription interface.
+This _multicast_ Publisher can send events to multiple Subscribers, storing information about each connection in a nested private implementation of the Subscription interface.
 The Subscription implementation contains the current Iterator instance, the demand, and the cancellation flag.
 To make a _cold_ Publisher that sends the same sequence of events for each Subscriber, the Publisher stores a Supplier that must return a new Iterator instance for each invocation.
 The Publisher uses different types of error handling (throwing an exception or calling the Subscriber _onError_ method) according to the Reactive Streams specification.

 ```java